tannuchoudhary/Spring-Boot-Websocket-Chat-Application/README.md

 # Spring-Boot-Websocket-Chat-Application
+* How to build a chat application using Spring Boot and Web Socket
-Spring Boot with web socket integration and Development of global chat application using a web socket concept
+* Spring Boot with web socket integration and Development of global chat application using a web socket concept